 a spacer, it usually takes only a couple of minutes or even less to get the medicine

 Without a spacer, medicine from the inhaler can go to the back of the throat instead

-tubes) inside a person's lungs.
-A spacer helps get the medicine into the lungs,
+inside a person's lungs.
+A spacer helps get the medicine into the lungs, so it

 During an office visit, your doctor might ask you to take a puff from your inhaler.